 In addition to public DNS zones, Cloud DNS also provides a managed internal DNS solution for private networks on Google Cloud.
 Private DNS zones enable you to internally name your virtual machine (VM) instances, load balancers, or other resources.
 DNS queries for those private DNS zones are restricted to your private networks.

-The diagram below illustrates how you can use Service Directory zones to make service names available via DNS lookups.
+The following diagram illustrates how you can use Service Directory zones to make service names available using DNS lookups.

 Overview of the individual components:.

-- The endpoints are registered directly with Service Directory via the Service Directory API.
-This can be done for both GCP and non-GCP services.
+- The endpoints are registered directly with Service Directory by using the Service Directory API.
+You can register both Google Cloud and non-Google Cloud services with Service Directory.

 - Both external and internal clients can look up those services at: https://servicedirectory.googleapis.com